dendronhq/dendron-site/vault/dendron.topic.pod.builtin.google-docs.import.md

 The Google Docs Import Pod imports contents of a google document to a specified hierarchy in your selected vault as a note.
 The import config has additional options to import comments in the doc.

+## Workflow

+There are several steps to using the gdoc import pod:
+1. Authentication
+1. Choosing Which Document To Import
+1. Choosing the Destination

-## Authentication
+### Authentication

+There are currently two ways to authenticate - through an OAuth workflow (currently in Beta) and a manual workflow.

+#### OAuth Flow (Beta)

+_**Note**: This feature is currently in Beta and requires your Google Account to be onboarded to our service.
+If you're interested in testing out this feature, please contact us at support@dendron.so or on Discord._

+After getting your Google Account onboarded with us, simply run the GDoc import pod and you'll be redirected to your browser to sign in with your Google Account.
+Once signed in, your credentials will be saved and you can run the Import Pod again to import your docs.

+#### Manual Workflow

-To communicate with the Google Docs, you'll need an OAuth token with the right scopes.
+To communicate with the Google Docs, you'll need to manually obtain OAuth token with the right scopes.
 Follow the steps below to create a token.
 The scopes you require depends on the type of data you're trying to request, you can even select all and you are good to go.

-- Go to [Google Oauth2 Playground](https://developers.google.com/oauthplayground/) and select the `Google Docs API v1` with scope as `https://www.googleapis.com/auth/documents` and `https://www.googleapis.com/auth/drive` and click on Authorize APIs button.
+1. Go to [Google Oauth2 Playground](https://developers.google.com/oauthplayground/) and select the `Google Docs API v1` with scope as `https://www.googleapis.com/auth/documents` and `https://www.googleapis.com/auth/drive` and click on Authorize APIs button.
 Authorize yourself by selecting your google account from the oauth popup.

--  On Step 2 in Oauth2 Playground, click on exchange authorization code for tokens.
+1. On Step 2 in Oauth2 Playground, click on exchange authorization code for tokens.
 Copy the access token and store it in the  dendron gdoc import pod config file.

+### Choosing which Document to Import

+The Pod will automatically query for documents on your Drive and provide you with a drop down list of documents for you to choose to import.
+Currently, only one file can be imported at a time.
+If it takes the engine too long to query for your documents (maybe if you have a lot of documents on your drive), then the operation will time out.
+In this case, you can manually enter the name of the document you want to import.

+### Choosing the Destination

+The final prompt in the workflow asks for the destination location of the note to put the gdoc contents in.
+By default, the name of the document is populated.
+If you import this document repeatedly, then the destination will be pre-populated with the path you picked during the previous import.

 ## Example